AakashKumarNain/TF_JAX_tutorials/README.md

-# TF_JAX_tutorials
+# TF/JAX_tutorials
-Learn about TensorFlow and JAX (from basic to advanced use cases) in a dif way!
+Learn about TensorFlow and JAX but in a different way!

-These tutorials are meant for everyone (from novice to advanced).
-We will start from the very basics.
-No rush!
-These tutorials are meant to improve your understanding of the two frameworks TensorFlow and JAX.
+These tutorials are meant for everyone (from novice to advanced users).
+The aim of these tutorials is to deep dive into the fundamental building blocks of these frameworks to improve your understanding and to some extent the mental model behind these.
+If you have no prior knowledge about these frameworks, you need no to worry as the tutorials assume no such things, and are enough to get you up and running.

-We will start with TensorFlow and will cover JAX side-by-side.
-This isn't typically a documentation-type tutorial, and these aren't meant to be the replacement.
-These are meant to give you insights with minimal effort
+We will start with TensorFlow and then we will cover JAX.
+This isn't a typical  documentation-type tutorial, and this by no means is a replacement of the docs.
+These are meant to give you insights that are important but hard to find.